victorantos/AngJobs/src/hn/May-2024/RJYJobs27-Quora(Poe)-Full-time-FULLYREMOTE-$120k-230k+equity+benefits_flexible.md

 <a href="https:&#x2F;&#x2F;a16z.com&#x2F;announcement&#x2F;investing-in-quora-and-poe&#x2F;" rel="nofollow">https:&#x2F;&#x2F;a16z.com&#x2F;announcement&#x2F;investing-in-quora-and-poe&#x2F;</a>

 You will:
-<i>Work within a small team of mobile engineers to design, build, and maintain the Poe mobile app.
+*Work within a small team of mobile engineers to design, build, and maintain the Poe mobile app.
-</i>Build new user-facing features and help drive the Poe product roadmap
-<i>Create tools and infrastructure to enable rapid development of the Poe mobile experience
-</i>Collaborate with the Poe product team and other engineers to enhance the overall user experience.
+*Build new user-facing features and help drive the Poe product roadmap *Create tools and infrastructure to enable rapid development of the Poe mobile experience *Collaborate with the Poe product team and other engineers to enhance the overall user experience.
 *Own the entire software development process from timeline estimation to coding, testing and release.

 Apply via Wellfound -